steglasaurous/universal-song-overlay/README.md

 the websocket server(s) may be running on a different machine.
 Default is localhost. **NOTE** This will ONLY work with the 2-PC setup option above.

+`show` - a comma-delimited list of parts of the overlay to show.
+If not provided, everything is shown by default.
+This is useful to split up parts of the overlay to different parts of the screen instead of everything being together in one place.
+You would do this by creating multiple browser sources in OBS with different URLs.

+This list can include any of the following:

+* `song-details` - Show details about the song includinig title, artist, mapper, difficulty and album art.
+* `song-progress` - Show the progress of the song as it plays, with time and a progress bar.
+* `score` - Show current score and personal best score (if available)
+* `player-health` - Show player's health, if available, with a life bar and percentage.

 # For Developers: How to build

 If you want to add/modify things in this overlay, here's how to build it.